Storyyeller/easy_strings/README.markdown

-An ergonomic, garbage collected string.
+Ergonomic, garbage collected strings for Rust.

 EZString is similar to the strings in high level languages such as Python and Java.
 It is designed to as easy to use as possible by always returning owned values,